Aksu, Yüksekova

-Aksu (Gāgōran, Gagewran) is a village in Yüksekova District in Hakkâri Province in Turkey.
-The village is populated by Kurds of the Pinyanişî tribe and had a population of 539 in 2022.
+Aksu (Gāgōran, Gagewran) is a neighborhood to Yüksekova in Yüksekova District of Hakkâri Province in Turkey.
+It is populated by Kurds of the Pinyanişî tribe and had a population of 576 in 2023.

 The village is located near Hakkari–Yüksekova Airport.

+Aksu was a village until 2023.

 History

 The village was populated by 15 Assyrian families in 1850 and 20 families in 1877.

 Population

-Population history of the village from 2000 to 2022:
+Population history from 2007 to 2023: